Achievable logoAchievable logo

 The horizontal axis represents the market price of ABC stock, while the vertical axis represents overall gain or loss.

-In our last few examples, let’s explore what happens if investors close out contracts at intrinsic value.
-As we’ve learned previously, closing out contracts involves trading the contracts instead of exercising or allowing them to expire.
+In the last few examples, we’ll look at what happens when the investor closes out the contracts at intrinsic value.
+Closing out means trading the contracts (selling them) instead of exercising them or letting them expire.

 An investor goes long 1 ABC Jan 60 call at $4 and long 1 ABC Jan 60 put at $5 when ABC’s market price is $60.
 ABC’s market falls to $45 and the investor closes the contracts at intrinsic value.
 What is the gain or loss?